sumowll/BD4H-Bootcamp/web/hadoop-streaming.md

 navigation:
   section: [1, 3]
 ---
+{% objective %}
+- Know how to work with Hadoop Streaming.
+- Can write Hadoop Streaming program using python.
+{% endobjective %}

 In this section, you will learn how to work with Hadoop Streaming, a mechanism to run any executable in Hadoop MapReduce.
-We will show how to count the frequency of different `eventname` in a patient event sequence file.
-We show the xamples in Python code.
+We will show how to count the frequency of different `eventname` in a patient [event sequence file]({{ site.baseurl }}/data/).
+We show the examples in Python code, but you will find it's straightforward to adapt to other languages.

 # Mapper and Reducer
 Let's first have a look at the source code[^1] of mapper and reducer respectively.

+## Mapper
 The source of mapper is
 ```python
 #!/usr/bin/env python